whitews/ReFlow/docs/source/site-nav.rst

 .. image:: images/project-detail.png

-Note that some pages within ReFlow will be displayed slightly different depending on user permissions.
+.. note:: Some pages within ReFlow will be displayed slightly different depending on user permissions.
 For example, on the project home page, users with "Manage users" permission for that project will see a "Manage Users" link to the right of the project name.
 Likewise, users with "Edit project" permission for that project will see an "Edit Project" link.

 A non-admin user would see the project detail view as:

 .. image:: images/project-detail-non-admin-user.png